Module 1.1: Advanced Kyverno Policies

 # Rule 2: JMESPath - require memory limits with helpful message - name: jmespath-memory-limits match: any: - resources: kinds: - Pod preconditions: all: - key: "{{ request.namespace }}" operator: NotEquals value: kube-system validate: message: >- Memory limits are required.
 Missing in containers: {{ request.object.spec.containers[?!resources.limits.memory].name | join(', ', @) }} deny: conditions: any: - key: "{{ request.object.spec.containers[?!resources.limits.memory] | length(@) }}" operator: GreaterThan value: 0

-# Rule 3: JSON Patch mutation - add standard labels - name: add-managed-labels match: any: - resources: kinds: - Pod mutate: patchesJson6902: |- - op: add path: "/metadata/labels/managed-by" value: "kyverno" - op: add path: "/metadata/labels/policy-version" value: "v1"k apply -f advanced-policy.yamlStep 2: Test — Should Be BLOCKED
+# Rule 3: JSON Patch mutation - add standard labels - name: add-managed-labels match: any: - resources: kinds: - Pod mutate: patchesJson6902: |- - op: add path: "/metadata/labels/managed-by" value: "kyverno" - op: add path: "/metadata/labels/policy-version" value: "v1"kubectl apply -f advanced-policy.yamlStep 2: Test a Pod That Should Be Blocked

-Step 3: Test — Should SUCCEED
+Step 3: Test a Pod That Should Succeed

-Section titled “Step 3: Test — Should SUCCEED”# Create a compliant Podcat <<'EOF' | k apply -f -apiVersion: v1kind: Podmetadata: name: test-passspec: containers: - name: nginx image: nginx:1.27 securityContext: runAsNonRoot: true runAsUser: 1000 resources: limits: memory: "128Mi" cpu: "100m"EOFStep 4: Verify Mutation
+# Create a compliant Podcat <<'EOF' | kubectl apply -f -apiVersion: v1kind: Podmetadata: name: test-passspec: containers: - name: nginx image: nginx:1.27 securityContext: runAsNonRoot: true runAsUser: 1000 resources: limits: memory: "128Mi" cpu: "100m"EOFStep 4: Verify Mutation

-Section titled “Step 4: Verify Mutation”# Check that Kyverno added the labelsk get pod test-pass -o jsonpath='{.metadata.labels}' | jq .Expected output includes "managed-by": "kyverno" and "policy-version": "v1".
+# Check that Kyverno added the labelskubectl get pod test-pass -o jsonpath='{.metadata.labels}' | jq .Expected output includes "managed-by": "kyverno" and "policy-version": "v1".
+If the labels are missing, inspect the policy status and admission events because a mutation rule may have failed before storage.

 Step 5: Verify Autogen

-Section titled “Step 5: Verify Autogen”# Check the policy for auto-generated rulesk get clusterpolicy advanced-kca-exercise -o yaml | grep "name: autogen"Expected: You see autogen-cel-nonroot, autogen-jmespath-memory-limits, and autogen-add-managed-labels rules generated for Deployment and StatefulSet.
+# Check the policy for auto-generated ruleskubectl get clusterpolicy advanced-kca-exercise -o yaml | grep "name: autogen"Expected: you see autogen-cel-nonroot, autogen-jmespath-memory-limits, and autogen-add-managed-labels rules generated for Deployment and StatefulSet.
+DaemonSets are intentionally omitted because the annotation limited the controller list.

 Step 6: Check Background Scan Reports